Find out whether you need private health insurance in Spain, with insider info on costs, coverage, and medical professionals.

 - Private health insurance in Spain

-- Health insurance costs and reimbursements
+- Health insurance contributions and reimbursements

-The healthcare system and health insurance in Spain
+The healthcare system and health insurance

 Who needs health insurance in Spain?